vicenteicc2008/LGOptimusL3Pkg/README.md

  - cedesmith and others for creating the lk port for Leo
  - n0d3 for the work on the sdcard driver in lk

+## License
+All code except drivers in `GPLDrivers` and libraries in `GPLLibrary` directory is licensed under BSD 2-Clause.
+GPL Drivers are licensed under GPLv2 license.